 If you have a business idea you want to try in the UK, the government has a Start-up visa.

-We are not currently endorsing new applications for this scheme in the 2019-20 academic year.
+We are not currently endorsing new applications for this scheme.

 If you are already part of this scheme, continue to email firstname.lastname@example.org with any issues or questions.

-Important: If you have a Tier 4 visa, your conditions mean you are not allowed to undertake self-employment or any business activity.
+Important: If you have a student visa, your conditions mean you are not allowed to undertake self-employment or any business activity.